artemdudkin/promise-cache-decorator/README.md

 ## Cache invalidation

-There are two strategies by default: (1) keep forever and (2) invalidate by timeout (see example above).
+There are three strategies by default: (1) keep forever, (2) invalidate by timeout (see example above) and (3) update 'once-a-day' after given time of day (see tests for example).
 But you can add your own strategy:

 ```js